mattbrailsford/jasonettedotnet/README.md

 - [ ] Strongly type Head.Template
 - [ ] Create strongly typed style accessors
 - [ ] Serialize all structs to string
+- [ ] Allow mixins in other places other than just data

 ## Usage
 TODO